Egypt Nile Cruises

 What's Included in All Nile Cruise Packages

-• Accommodation on board for the duration specified
+Accommodation on board for the duration specified (standard Nile-view cabin with private bathroom)

-• All meals on board — breakfast, lunch, and dinner
+- All meals on board — breakfast, lunch, and dinner daily

-• Private transfer between your Luxor or Aswan hotel and the ship
+- Private transfer between your Luxor or Aswan hotel/airport and the ship

-Not included: international and domestic flights to/from Luxor or Aswan, personal expenses, optional excursions (Abu Simbel, premium tomb interiors), and gratuities.
-These are detailed clearly on each cruise page.
+Not included: international and domestic flights, premium tomb tickets (paid on-site), alcoholic beverages, tips for crew and guide, travel insurance, and personal expenses.
+These are detailed on each cruise page.

 Cruises from [FROM $X600] per person · Exact pricing confirmed within 2 hours of inquiry.